- Reduce environmental impacts.

 Long-standing FAA programs such as the Noise Compatibility Program and Voluntary Airport Low Emissions (VALE) Program help airports achieve these goals.
 By fully integrating sustainability principles into airport planning, we are now taking sustainability a step further.

 Our objective is to make sustainability a core objective in airport planning.
 We are providing airports across the United States with funding to develop comprehensive sustainability planning documents.
-These documents, called Sustainable Master Plans and Sustainable Management Plans, will include initiatives for reducing environmental impacts, achieving economic benefits, and increasing integration with local communities.
-To date, we have funded 25 airports across the United States.
+These documents, called Sustainability Master Plans and Airport Sustainability Plans, will include initiatives for reducing environmental impacts, achieving economic benefits, and increasing integration with local communities.
+To date, we have funded 45 airports across the United States.

 In addition to the airport-specific benefits of comprehensive sustainability plans, their lessons learned will also contribute to new FAA guidance on airport sustainability planning.
 That guidance is expected in 2013.